 So movement is essential.
 More than that, movement is medicine.

-But our hectic working lives and society make it seem hard to get enough natural movement.
+But our hectic working lives and culture make it difficult to get enough movement.

 So what is the solution?